HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 )
 }}

 The sr-only and visually-hidden class names are frequently used by developers and UI frameworks to create text that is only accessible to screen readers.
 For instance, Bootstrap and Tailwind include sr-only classes for this purpose.
 We found that 16% of desktop pages and 15% of mobile pages used one or both of these CSS classes (each up a percentage point from 2022).
 It's important to note that not all screen reader users are visually impaired, so relying too heavily on screen reader-only solutions should be avoided.
-When this technique is used with an interactive element’s accessible name, it can make it difficult for people who use their voice to control their computer to know what command to give to interact with the element.
+When this technique is used with an interactive element's accessible name, it can make it difficult for people who use their voice to control their computer to know what command to give to interact with the element.

 ## Dynamically-rendered content